adamsalter/sitemap_generator/README.md

 Don't tell me it's trivial because it isn't.
 It just looks trivial.

-So my solution is to have another file similar to 'routes.rb' called 'sitemap.rb', where you can define what goes into the sitemap.
+So my solution is to have another file similar to 'routes.rb' called 'sitemap.rb', where you can define what goes into the Sitemap.

 Here's my solution: